 Using chemicals means buying fertilizers in-store.
 Organic can be anywhere from natural fertilizers to actively composting.
 And “going wild” refers to simply throwing the cannabis seeds wherever, and waiting to see how they function on their own.
 The one with the best result is generally the organic option, although it is definitely not the easiest way to go.
 You will be rewarded for your efforts: the taste and look will be very much improved.

 If you are not willing or able to put in a lot of time or effort in your marijuana harvest, you might want to go with a chemical soil or store-bought fertilizers.
-At this link are some of the best brands available.
+Our friends at Dealzer have some great nutrients.
 It is more user-friendly, making it the easy choice for people who are growing marijuana for the first time, and the package of soil even comes with a list of instructions and advice.

 The package should be informative and useful in the decision-making process, as they inform you of the exact amounts of the different nutrients.
 Chemical fertilizers are also a reliable option for people who are doing container growing.
 The confined space of the pot or bucket means that it is essential to maximize which nutrients are there, so in this case store-bought soil is the best bet.